teferdet/finances/README.md

   + bs4
   + pymongo

-## finances — Telegram bot for viewing and converting fiat and cryptocurrencies, with the ability to view the share price  .

 ## Bot run
 To run the bot, you need to enter the necessary data into the config.py file: